 In Chapter Two Dow examines the philosophical basis for the Civil War.
-She explains that before the Civil war the English ruling elite was largely content with the divine rule of kings.
+She explains that before the Civil War the English ruling elite was mostly content with the divine rule of kings.
 Society was in order and that God ordained everything.

 Chapter three Dow examines the complex issue of the Levellers.
 To what extent were the Levellers able to articulate the political and social needs of large sections of the population.